‘Big Brother’s’ Swaggy C Reveals Plans To Move In With Bayleigh Dayton After Season 20 Wraps

 Longtime Big Brother host Julie Chen previously told Entertainment Tonight that Big Brother has spawned more marriages than the ABC dating show, The Bachelor.
 To date, the CBS summertime reality show was the meeting place for now- married couples Jeff Schroeder and Jordan Lloyd, Rachel Reilly and Brendon Villegas, and Danielle Donato and Dominick Briones.
 In addition, last season’s showmance, Cody Nickson and Jessica Graf, are currently engaged.

-But Chen did say that she thinks Swaggy C and Bayleigh Dayton may have move too fast.
+But Chen did say that she thinks Swaggy C and Bayleigh Dayton may have moved too fast.

 “They did jump in too soon, but that’s Big Brother,” Chen said, before adding, “You can’t help who you fall in love with.”